 -Have all your paperwork ready.
 This includes licenses for your creative work or patents for any technology you developed.
-Also, be sure to have any other legal or official documentation like incorporation papers, relevant certifications, or partnership agreements.
+Also, be sure to have any other legal or official documentation like incorporation papers, relevant certifications, partnership or SAFE agreements.

 -Prepare your pitch and plan.
 Have this prepared well in advance.
 When investors are interested, they will contact you as an introduction to find out more, and will eventually ask to meet in person in order to hear your pitch and plan during which they can follow up with more detailed questions.

 Where To Look For Pre Seed Angel Investors

 Next, it is important to find the right kind of investors.
 If you are starting a tech company, for example, you should focus your search to angel investors who are focused on tech startups, have an existing portfolio of other similar startups, has experience with your type of product and business model, has views that align with your own, are easy to work with, and who can not only invest, but also provide some support during your early stages.

 In Ontario and the GTA, firms like Extreme Venture Partners (Mobile, Data & Analytics, or Internet of Things), Golden Ventures, and Mantella Venture Partners (Internet and Mobile), have been focused on seeding tech startups in the $25K-$500K range.